jgumbley/jimgumbley.com/blogsrc/content/posts/coming-wave-ai-agency.md

 Author: Jim Gumbley
 Summary: We're not 6 months from AGI; we're 6 months from confronting the security implications of AI systems with real-world agency.

-# The Coming Wave of AI Agency: A Security Perspective

 We're not 6 months from AGI.
 We're 6 months from an inflection point where LLMs are being given real-world agency – with all the security and governance implications that entails.
 Different ways of describing the same phenomena, one grounded in Silicon Valley marketing, the other in operational reality.

 The organizational controls and governance frameworks created in response will significantly shape the trajectory of AI development.